Richmond Mesothelioma Lawyer

 After World War II, Richmond’s economy continued to expand.
 Cigarette production reached a local peak of 110 billion a year in 1952.

-All kinds of industrial factories, including those that made cigarettes, used asbestos in many components.
+Industrial factories, including those that made cigarettes, used asbestos in many components.
 Machinery, equipment, protective gear, and insulation contained asbestos and put factory workers at risk.

-Other Richmond Industries
+Other Richmond Industries That Used Asbestos

 Cigarette production was just one of Richmond’s important industries that used asbestos.
 The city was home to factories that made weapons for the war effort.